Dating Safety Tips

 We appreciate meeting someone for the first time or early in a relationship is both very captivating and intriguing as it should be.
 However, your sound judgment and instincts are your best protection in the endeavor.
 Proceeding with caution when communicating with someone you are just getting to know is your best protection for safety and well-being since you are in control of your experience(s).

-1. Always Use Common Sense and Good Judgment
+1. Always Use Common Sense and Good Judgement

 - If you’re talking to someone online or by phone and they say things that raise your suspicions, consider ending the conversation.